AndrewHess/steno-tools/README.md

 Contributions are welcome!
 Please submit a pull request to contribute to this project.
 For bugs and feature requests, raise an Issue.

-[^1]: If you're generating strokes for a different language, then in addition to `generator/config.py` you may need to update how the IPA listing for a word is split into syllables; this is in `ipa_config.py`.
-The algorithm for splitting syllables is based on https://linguistics.stackexchange.com/questions/30933/how-to-split-ipa-spelling-into-syllables/30934#30934 and may not work for all languages.
+[^1]: The algorithm for splitting syllables is based on https://linguistics.stackexchange.com/questions/30933/how-to-split-ipa-spelling-into-syllables/30934#30934 and may not work for all languages.
+If you're generating strokes for a different language, then you may need to update how the IPA listing for a word is split into syllables; this is in `ipa_config.py`.